To outsource or not to, that is the question. Discover the impact of the recession on outsourcing and its potential benefits for your company.

 Mobile FinTech software for Financial Institutions

-FinTech evolution is giving users new ways of payment that is why things like cloud desks, smart terminals, and mass payment services appear.
-Fast-growing success of FinTech is also rooted in a better user experience achieved with help of robo-advisers, chatbots, apps for financial planning and money-saving.
-These attributes attract clients and that is why bank institutions adopt FinTech brand-new ideas.
+FinTech evolution is giving users new ways of payment, which is why things like cloud desks, smart terminals, and mass payment services appear.
+The fast-growing success of FinTech is also rooted in a better user experience achieved with help of robo-advisers, chatbots, and apps for financial planning, and money-saving.
+These attributes attract clients, and that is why bank institutions adopt FinTech brand-new ideas.

 Banks as a part of financial technologies

-> Application Programming Interface (API) – enables applications to exchange data and functionality quickly and securely.
-The most illustrative example of such integration is a payment in the eCommerce store.
-The customer only needs to enter their card details on the front end of the application and the API will create a unique token of this transaction.
+▪ Application Programming Interface (API) – enables applications to exchange data and functionality quickly and securely.
+The most illustrative example of such integration is a payment in the e-Commerce store.
+The customer only needs to enter their card details on the front end of the application and the API will create a unique token for this transaction.
 This means that the payment processor doesn’t require access to the user’s bank account, which prevents potential hacking threats.

-> Omnichannel banking – bank customers may interact with the institution as they like, with an application, website, in-face communication in the bank branch or via a call center.
+▪ Omnichannel banking – bank customers may interact with the institution as they like, with an application, website, in-face communication in the bank branch, or via a call center.
 Omnichannel allows gathering and synchronizing all the information to cover customers’ needs.
 For example, customers may start the transaction with one channel and finish it with a different one.
 Data is preserved and doesn’t require additional entering with the same request.
 All the actions like payments, loan applications, and card requests, can be done by mobile apps, tablets, and smartwatches fast and smoothly.
-An additional benefit of such omni interaction is an integration of chatbots.
+An additional benefit of such omni-interaction is the integration of chatbots.
 With a little help from Big Data, they collect your request and provide you with better and personalized info.
 As a result, improved user experience leads to customer loyalty and better conversions.

 Key benefits of FinTech for financial institutions

-> Efficiency: FinTech technology allows to automate repetitive procedures as well as reduce human error and focus on main points, along with chatbots and extensions.
+▪ Efficiency: FinTech technology allows to automate of repetitive procedures as well as reduce human error and focus on main points, along with chatbots and extensions.

-> Customer loyalty: FinTech improves the user experience and user satisfaction by offering financial products and services adjusted to their needs.
+▪ Customer loyalty: FinTech improves the user experience and user satisfaction by offering financial products and financial services adjusted to their needs.

 Statistics show that currently, there are more than 6 billion users worldwide (Statista), and this number is expected to grow 3x in ten years.
 The global pandemic facilitated the mobile boom.
 Due to its demand, companies ensure their users have everything they need: restaurant and medication delivery, movies, and banking.
 FinTech adjustments made old-school banking systems and operations into new mobile banking.
 Bank in mobile allows users to perform payment transactions, loan money, check their balance, control the transactions and always be aware of their current status thanks to notifications.